valtimo-platform/valtimo-documentation/release-notes/major10/10.8.2/valtimo-frontend-libraries.md

   The custom case header did not show all properties when one of the properties was not present in the document.

-* **Custom boolean values don't show correctly in the CarbonList**

-  When using custom boolean values in the Carbon list, they would show with 'viewTypeConverter.' as a prefix.

 * **Add note button not clickable on small windows**

   The *Add note* button is now clickable even when resizing the window to a smaller size.